National Provincial Championship (2006–present): Sponsorship

 The competition was known as the Air New Zealand Cup from 2006 to 2009.
 Air New Zealand, the national carrier of New Zealand, held the naming rights during that time.
 In March 2010, it was announced that New Zealand-owned building suppliers' cooperative ITM would sponsor the tournament from 2010 to 2012.
 Air New Zealand opted to give up their sponsorship rights in order to concentrate their efforts on helping the New Zealand national men's team.

 ITM continued owning sponsorship naming rights until another bidder beat them for the 2016 season.
 The Heartland Championship was also backed by the business.
 It was referred to as the ITM Cup during its existence.
 However, they wished to extend their sponsorship once their agreement expired in 2015.
 ITM submitted a bid, however the New Zealand Rugby Union informed them that it had not been accepted.
 ITM was not given the opportunity to match the new sponsor's investment, and no explanation as to why it was overlooked for both competitions the following year.

 New Zealand owned home improvement and garden retailer, Mitre 10 took over sponsorship in 2016 after they were announced the new title sponsor for the national domestic rugby union competition.
 With the inclusion of the Farah Palmer Cup, and support of the Jock Hobbs Memorial National Under-19 tournament, Mitre 10 became the first sponsor of all major fifteens domestic rugby competitions in New Zealand.

-Bunnings assumed sponsorship of the tournament on a three-year arrangement prior to the 2021 season, changing the competition's name back to the National Provincial Championship.
-The Bunnings NPC would be the official name of the competition.
+Bunnings assumed sponsorship of the tournament prior to the 2021 season, changing the competition's name back to the National Provincial Championship.
+The Bunnings NPC would be the official name of the competition until the end of the 2025 season.
 Additionally, Bunnings would support the Heartland Championship, Super Rugby Aotearoa Under-20 competition and the Farah Palmer Cup.

 In March 2024, the NPC signed a 4-year sponsorship deal with insurance firm Gallagher as an "official national partner" which sees their logo displayed on team jerseys, in stadiums and during televised matches.

+Following Bunnings' exit from title sponsorship in late 2025, Toyota took over sponsorship rights for the NPC, Farah Palmer Cup and Heartland Championship, advertising their Hilux brand.
+The championships were subsequently renamed the Hilux NPC, Farah Palmer Cup presented by Hilux and the Hilux Heartland Championship.
+This began from the start of the 2026 Season.